 This led to more windless drifting in calm water, which has pretty much been the case since writing the Nation – another clever-format idea that was received like a carton of foul eggs.
 There was Psalms, but that was another – clever, clever – stab at telling a story in a specific way.
 Just a thing to try and nothing particularly compelling.
 All this to say, that after not writing a story i’d spent a not insignificant amount of time with, i was once again wondering if i’d ever write another one again.

-I found, i was surprisingly fine with it if i never did.
+I found, i was surprisingly fine if i never did.
 So, with that burden shed, i felt like fucking around with a random image, and now we’re back where i started.

 However, this is not shared without reason.
 With the image given, with some of the trite dialogue and suppositions on why such a person might be crossed, i thought of my daughter.

-She has been dressing up as various characters since she was young, back then, as Hermione, and various Dr. Who characters.
+She has been dressing up as various characters since she was young.
+That began with Hermione, and various Dr. Who characters.
 If i had only known what this would lead to.

-She has since designed costumes for numerous – no-idea-what-they’re-from – characters.
-Magnificent, hand-embroidered cloaks.
+She has since designed costumes for numerous – no-idea-what-they’re-from – characters, the pinnacle (to date), her magnificent, Mollymauk, hand-embroidered cloak.
 She is often blue, sometimes has antlers, and many weapons have been printed.
 There is a giant, disintegrating lollypop in my basement.
 This is a pastime that is as time-consuming, and nearly as pointless as writing, but what she creates and the characters she becomes are truly impressive.
-I scoff at silly cosplay, but it cannot be denied: What she creates is remarkable.
+I scoff at silly cosplay, but cannot deny, her creations are remarkable.

-Viviking follows the travails of a divorcee that is struggling with a lot of things.
+House of Disorder follows the travails of a divorcee that is struggling with a lot of things.
 He struggles with anger issues, he struggles to keep in touch with his daughter, and he struggles to make ends meet.
-He lives at the mercy of a friend who has taken pity on him and lets him live in what was once a pool house – a pool’s that has long since been washed over the cliff by a violent storm.
+He lives at the mercy of a friend who has taken pity on him and lets him live in what was once a pool house – a pool that has long since been lost to erosion.
 And then, he meets a guy dressed like a Viking.
 Or a wizard.
 Or king.
 The first impression didn’t make it clear.
 As his friend points out – he could have asked.

 Curiosity leads them to seek out the wizard-pirate-king to learn the purpose of what he was doing, which eventually leads to attempted murder.
 The ensuing investigation crumbles the delicate scaffolding of Corbyn’s beliefs, but it does bring understanding to his experience.

-As he gets drawn deeper into the world of the mysterious man, the people in Corbyn’s life question why, and wonder if he’s completely lost it.
+As he gets drawn deeper into the world of the mysterious man, the people in Corbyn’s life question why, and wonder if he’s completely lost it, yet it also provides an opening with his daughter.

 A jaunty tale about loyalty, artifice, and pointless diversions.